AndyNovo/queuehack/README.md

 # QueueHack
 Queuehack is a small 'warmup' project for GEL.
-It's in-house task manager/to-do list web app build using a React frontend and a Firebase backend.
+It's in-house task manager/to-do list web app build using a React frontend and a Firebase backend with OAuth .

 ![screenshot](https://i.imgur.com/ht1cho7.png "Screenshot")